 Estey Organ Museum is located behind the slate-sided Estey buildings on Birge Street in Brattleboro.
 Find out more about the Estey Organ Museum at esteyorganmuseum.org.

-November of 2011 will mark the 11th Annual Floating of the Pumpkins.
-We get together, carve jack o’ lanterns so that they will float downstream and then set them out on a river, and watch them turn and shine on their merry way to being carp food.
+November 2011 marked the 11th Annual Floating of the Pumpkins.
+For this event, we get together, carve jack o’ lanterns so they will float downstream, and then set them out on a river, watching them turn and shine on their merry way to becoming carp food.

 See http://vermontartsdirectory.org/directory/listing.php?id=01482 for details.